smithjw1/smithjw1.github.io/_posts/2020-08-31-d-and-d-volume-1-5.md

 As the tune ends too soon a deep rumble begins and the floor shifts under my feet.
 The black ooze is bubbling and expanding.
 Without a word, we all know it's time to leave.
 I follow my companions out the door and see chaos on the other side.

-I take the time to pick up the box and take a look back at where the statue of Silvertree once stood.
+I take the time to pick up the box and take a look back at where the statue of Sariel Silvertree once stood.

 That pompous priest of Pelor is encouraging his brethren to continue the fight.
 I hop on the table with him and humbly suggest that neither Pelor nor the Lady will be getting anyone out of this mess.